Poor mental health has been revealed as one of the biggest causes of debt, according to the Mental Health Foundation.

 But that doesn't mean you have to let it dictate how you live your life.
 If your mental health is suffering or you know someone that is struggling with theirs, speak to somebody and seek professional help through organisations like Mind – don't suffer in silence.

-At Cabot, we are here to listen and, in turn, help you manage your debts and get you on the road to financial recovery.
+At Cabot, we are here to listen and, in turn, teach you how to manage debt problems and get you on the road to financial recovery.
 Below, we provide some information and tips to help you if you are feeling overwhelmed with debt.

 What is problem debt?